 Vampire Blvd.
 Stars Scott Shaw, Kevin Thompson, and Tusdi Rodriguez.

 This film introduces Adrienne Lau, an actress from Hong Kong.
 Since the making of this film, Adrienne has gone on to have a very successful career as a pop-singer.

 Joe Estevez one of the biggest stars in the World of Independent Film, makes a Special Appearance in VAMPIRE BLVD.

 Robert Z'Dar, one of the Ultimate Hollywood Bad Guys, also makes a Special Appearance in this film.

 Adult Film Superstar Jill Kelly can also be seen in this film.

 One of the filming locations for this movie was Bronson Cave.
 A great Hollywood landmark and shooting location that has been used in numerous films and television series including its use as The Bat Cave in the 1960s television series, Batman.
 Other filming locations include, Hollywood Blvd., Los Angeles Chinatown, and The Griffith Observatory.

 Click on the Title or the Poster to pickup your copy.

 There is a great interview with Scott Shaw on Zen Filmmaking and a discussion about several of his films, including Vampire Blvd. in a book by Michael Adams, Showgirls, Teen Wolves, and Astro Zombies: A Film Critic's Year-Long Quest to Find the Worst Movie Ever Made.
 In fact, in this book, the author claims that Vampire Blvd. is the second worst film ever made.
 I guess we will have to work harder to make the worst film ever made.

 Vampire Blvd.
-Production Stills:
+Publicity and Production Stills: